pazz/alot/CUSTOMIZE.md

 All configs are optional, but if you want to send mails you need to specify at least one account section.
-A sample gmail section looks like this:
+A sample gmail section looks like this (provided you have configured msmtp accordingly):

     [account gmail]
     realname = Patrick Totzke
     address = patricktotzke@gmail.com
     aliases = patricktotzke@googlemail.com
-    gpg_key = D7D6C5AA
-    sender_type = sendmail
     sendmail_command = msmtp --account=gmail -t

-I use this for my uni-account:

-    [account uoe]
+Here's a full list of the interpreted keywords in account sections:

+    # used to format the (proposed) From-header in outgoing mails
-    realname = Patrick Totzke
+    realname = your name
-    address = ...
+    address = this accounts email address

+    # used to clear your addresses/ match account when formating replies
     aliases = foobar@myuni.uk;f.bar@myuni.uk;f.b100@students.myuni.uk

-    sender_type = sendmail
+    # how to send mails
-    sendmail_command = msmtp --account=uoe -t
+    sendmail_command = command, defaults to 'sendmail'

+    # where to store outgoing mail
-    sent_box = maildir:///home/pazz/mail/uoe/Sent
+    sent_box = maildir:///home/you/mail//Sent

-    draft_box = maildir:///home/pazz/mail/uoe/Drafts
+    # file to append before sending
-    signature = ~/my_uni_vcard.vcs
+    signature = ~/your_vcard_for_this_account.vcs
+    # signature file's name as it appears in outgoing mails
-    signature_filename = p.totzke.vcs
+    signature_filename = you.vcs

+    # command to lookup contacts
     abook_command = abook --mutt-query
+    abook_regexp = regexp to match name & address in abook_commands output.

 Caution: Sending mails is only supported via sendmail for now.
 If you want to use a sendmail command different from `sendmail`, specify it as `sendmail_command`.

-`send_mailbox` specifies the mailbox where you want outgoing mails to be stored after successfully sending them.
+`send_box` specifies the mailbox where you want outgoing mails to be stored after successfully sending them.
 You can use mbox, maildir, mh, babyl and mmdf in the protocol part of the url.

 The file specified by `signature` is attached to all outgoing mails from this account, optionally renamed to `signature_filename`.

 If you specified `abook_command`, it will be used for tab completion in queries (to/from) and in message composition.
 The command will be called with your prefix as only argument